moneymanagerex/android-money-manager-ex/README.md

 To build the project, the following settings are recommended:

-- current stable version of Android Studio, 2.3.2;
+- current stable version of Android Studio,
-- use JDK 1.8.0.112, (embedded JDK runs out of memory on compilation);
+- use embedded JDK,
-- Gradle 3.5;
+- use gradle wrapper.

 You will need to generate a custom "fabric.properties" file in "app" directory.

-## Travis CI
+## Continuous Integration

 Travis CI build is active for the project.
+It runs a build on every check-in and a pull request.

 Useful content is available at the Fabric/Travis [demo](https://github.com/plastiv/CrashlyticsDemo).
 It explains how to generate fabric.properties file during the build, using environment variables.
 The environment variables start with org_gradle_project, i.e. ORG_GRADLE_PROJECT_crashlyticsdemoApikey.